hardware-fab/JARVIS/README.md

 }
 ```

-This repository is protected by copyright and licensed under the [Apache-2.0 license](https://github.com/hardware-fab/JARVIS/LICENSE) file.
+This repository is protected by copyright and licensed under the [Apache-2.0 license](https://github.com/hardware-fab/JARVIS/blob/main/LICENSE) file.

-© 2025 hardare-fab
+© 2025 hardware-fab